e29ba7/Movie-Dubber/README.md

 # Movie Dubber

 ### What does it do?
 Movie Dubber allows you to syncronize movie dubs (an audio track) with the movie being dubbed with the help of FFMPEG.
-Dubbable movies and their options can be selected from the database (Load button).
+Dubbable movies and their options can be selected from the database.
 [Options](https://github.com/f09f9095/Movie-Dubber#options) can be adjusted to your liking.

 ### Things you should know
 - The database currently only contains dubs from [Jaboody Dubs](https://www.patreon.com/jaboodydubs/posts)